The Quantum Esscher Transform: Quantum Esscher Transform

 Next, we discuss how to implement the quantum Esscher Transform on quantum computers using modern techniques based on block-encodings (BE) and the quantum singular value transformation (QSVT).
-Before doing so we collate the relevant tools and techniques of the framework in the next section.
+The relevant tools and techniques of the framework are collated in the appendix.